lsst-sitcom/sitcomtn-037/index.rst

 Currently, the full analysis takes approximately 3 minutes using 2-cores per chip on Antu, and is independent of location.
 However, moving the Antu servers to the summit enables this processing to occur in the event of an outage to the base.
 Speeding up this process, if required, would necessitate processing the data at the USDF, which is planning real-time support for commissioning (see `RTN-021 <https://rtn-021.lsst.io>`_).
-Although this does not explicitly include donut analysis, the cluster is fully capable of doing so and would not be running other real-time analysis at that time.
+Although this does not explicitly include full-frame curvature wavefront sensing analysis, the cluster is fully capable of doing so and would not be running other real-time analysis at that time.
 A trigger to process the AOS data would be required, how this would get accomplished is under investigation.
 Discussions are currently ongoing with Richard Dubois to better define the needed support and required timeline(s).